Welcome to your Kappa Lambda Chapter website!

 Second institution of higher education in the U.S. to admit

 women equally with men.
-Nursing program accepted first
+The nursing program accepted its

 Towers Hall is the center of Otterbein The Science Center in 2010 replaced a